vaclavak/CrackThePassword/README.md

 IMPORTANT:
-This project is outdaited and doesnt work properly and I am too lazy to updated.
+This project is outdated and doesnt work properly and I am too lazy to update it.
 The issue is that whenever you fail the password a new one is generated making it almost impossible to crack...